Thermonuclear weapon: Radiation pressure

 The radiation pressure exerted by the large quantity of X-ray photons inside the closed casing might be enough to compress the secondary.
 Electromagnetic radiation such as X-rays or light carries momentum and exerts a force on any surface it strikes.
 The pressure of radiation at the intensities seen in everyday life, such as sunlight striking a surface, is usually imperceptible, but at the extreme intensities found in a thermonuclear bomb the pressure is enormous.

 For two thermonuclear bombs for which the general size and primary characteristics are well understood, the Ivy Mike test bomb and the modern W-80 cruise missile warhead variant of the W-61 design, the radiation pressure was calculated to be 73 e6bar for the Ivy Mike design and 1400 e6bar for the W-80.

 Foam plasma pressure

-Foam plasma pressure is the concept that Chuck Hansen introduced during the Progressive case, based on research that located declassified documents listing special foams as liner components within the radiation case of thermonuclear weapons.
+Foam plasma pressure is the concept that Chuck Hansen introduced and published independently during the course of the Progressive case, based on research that located declassified documents listing special foams as liner components within the radiation case of thermonuclear weapons.

 The sequence of firing the weapon (with the foam) would be as follows: